Paying Your Fares Keeps Us Moving

 Présentation du projet (Project Introduction)

-The SFMTA has launched a Fare Share campaign to remind Muni riders to remember to pay their fares on buses and Muni Metro.
-This Fare Share campaign will remind the ridership and the public about paying fares by:
+In response to community concerns about seeing riders not paying their fares, the SFMTA launched a series of efforts, known as the Fare Share campaign, to remind Muni riders of the importance of paying their fares for every trip on buses and Muni Metro.
+This multi-faceted campaign reminds the ridership and the public about paying fares by:

-3. Demonstrating that paying for every ride on Muni is important
+3. Demonstrating that paying for every ride as you board any Muni vehicle is important

 Growing the Fare Inspector Team

-In April 2024, the SFMTA Board of Directors prioritized growing the Transit Fare Inspector team as part of our two-year budget for Fiscal Year (FY) 24-25 and FY 25-26.
-Based on post-pandemic trends and feedback from the community regarding fare evasion, we allocated funds to hire thirty-five (35) new inspectors.
+Beginning in April 2024, the SFMTA Board of Directors prioritized growing the Transit Fare Inspector team as part of our two-year budget for Fiscal Year (FY) 24-25 and FY 25-26.
+In the most recent budget, we've continued this investment in this program.
+We are committed to hiring up to the maximum allocated positions.
 As we continue to hire, fare inspectors will be more visible throughout the system.
 In September 2024, the number of inspections doubled since the same period in 2023, a major milestone for our new Fare Compliance efforts.
-Our goal is to keep increasing the number of inspections into 2025.
-Seeing fare inspectors while riding Muni will become a more familiar experience.
+Our goal is to keep increasing the number of inspections into the foreseeable future.
+For riders, they should expect to see fare inspectors while riding Muni and be prepared to show their proof-of-payment.

 Fare inspectors are good people with a tough job.
 They are here to ensure the system runs smoothly and to improve the rider experience.
 To get a better sense of a Day in the Life of a Fare Inspector and why they love what they do, check out the videos above.